|

 BLAMB:

+A couple of weeks in, my schedule and the Santa shifts began to take their toll.
 When I started I expected to build up endurance but instead I was getting sicker and sicker and more worn out each day.
 My parents felt sorry for me and arranged a family visit to Santa.
 The family, my grandma, a couple of aunts and a few cousins all came and had their pictures taken and after my shift, they took us out for dinner.

 December 6, 1992: the relatives visit.
 Hey, it's young Merv!